 But the village had opened the square behind the church and installed a water fountain.
 There I found Gianni Caldognetto's place open to serving drinks.

-Why not have my aperitif already here before giving my grandchildren a bad example.
+Why not have my aperitif here before setting a bad example for my grandchildren?
 I ordered a coup de blanc of the local Chasselas.
 They call the wine Perlan in Geneva.

 No comments: